 Drug rehab in Miami is available via a number of options because recovery is not a one-size-fits-all service.
 Some common options are summarized below.

-- Medically assisted detox, which can be a first step in inpatient drug rehab programs, involves the use of medication and medical interventions to help you get through the first few days or weeks, when withdrawal symptoms can be severe and even debilitating.
+- Medically assisted detox, which can be a first step in our programs, involves the use of medication and medical interventions to help you get through the first few days or weeks, when withdrawal symptoms can be severe and even debilitating.
 Medically assisted detox helps keep you more comfortable so you can break through this first barrier to sobriety.

 - Partial hospitalization, which is generally considered a step-down program between inpatient and more traditional outpatient treatments, helps individuals begin to implement information learned during inpatient treatment in real-world spaces while maintaining valuable support.